Tour the stunning Santa Barbara Mission, overlooking the Pacific Ocean.

 3. Browse the nine-room Museum with historic artifacts.

-4. See the beautiful Mission church interior.
+4. See the stunning church interior.

 .jpg)

-5. Stroll around the Sacred Garden.
+5. Stroll through the Sacred Garden.

 7. Step inside the Historic Mausoleum.